Design of generalized fractional order gradient descent method: Main Results

 It is well known that the traditional gradient method could converge to the exact extreme point.
 For this reason, adjusting the order $\alpha$ with $x$ is an alternative method.
-If the target function satisfies $f(x)\ge 0$ and $f(x^*)=0$, one can design the variable fractional order as follows
+If the target function satisfies $f(x)\ge 0$ and has unique extreme point $x^*$, one can design the variable fractional order as follows

 where the loss function $J(x)=f(x)$ and the constant $\beta>0$.
-Beside, it is noticed that
+Besides, it is noticed that